RSS-Reborn/Sol-LaunchSites/README.md

 # Sol-LaunchSites
 Sol Textures for various Launchsites around Earth.

-**This pack is required to run Sol, if you have performance concerns install the 256x pack**
+**This pack is required to run Sol, if you have performance concerns install the 256x pack.**

 ---

 ### Pack Information
-Contains the following launchsites (more will be added later)
+Contains the following launchsites (more will be added later):
 - Woomera, Australia
 - Churchill, Canada
 - Jiuquan, China